frazierjason/N1mmCommands-TouchPortal/README.md

 #### Prerequisites:
 - Windows 64-bit PC installation (no 32 bit) that already runs N1MM+ well enough to control your rig in successful contesting activities
-- An iPad, Android tablet, or for test purposes an iPhone or Android phone that has an account signed into its App/Play store and can make in-app purchases
+- An iPad, Android tablet that has an account signed into its App/Play store and can make in-app purchases (iPhone/Android phones work too, w/ smaller buttons)
 - Good WiFi connection shared by both your PC and your tablet, or optionally use a USB cable for Android without any WiFi
 - A one-time purchase in Apple App store or Google Play store, about $14 USD in